isalva2/synth-survey-gen/README.md

-# synth-survey-gen
-Synthetic Travel Survey Response Generation
+# Synthetic Survey Generation

-Inference and forecasting derived from travel demand modeling is contingent on a number of interrelated datasets.
-These datasets include land use, demographic, census, and most importantly travel survey data.
+This project focuses on the